 The small district also boasts three art institutions: The Houston Museum of Decorative Arts, The River Gallery and the Hunter Museum of American Art.
-The Houston Museum of Decorative Arts features a collection of Victorian art glass and antiques, while the River Gallery focuses on visual art, showcasing many different mediums from paintings to ceramics and even jewelry from local and national artists.
+The Houston Museum of Decorative Arts features a collection of Victorian art glass and antiques, while the River Gallery focuses on visual art, showcasing many different mediums from paintings to ceramics from local to national artists.
 The River Gallery also has a stunning sculpture garden, which is currently listed in the Smithsonian Institution's Archives of American Gardens.
-The Hunter Museum of American Art is the biggest of the family, sprawling across three buildings, each of which displays art that matches the architecture's style.
-For example, the Colonial-style mansion houses art from the colonial period, while two other modern buildings feature more contemporary works.
-The Hunter Museum of American Art has featured the likes of Monet and permanently houses work from Andy Warhol.
+The Hunter Museum of American Art is the biggest of the family, featuring everything from paintings to sculpture to photography in its permanent collection.
+The collection includes works by photographer Ansel Adams, Black sculptor Elizabeth Catlett and Andy Warhol.

 Recent visitors to Bluff View Art District found the tiny neighborhood to be lovely, with many recommending a visit to the River Gallery sculpture garden and Rembrandt's Coffee House for some dessert.
 Many others loved that so many interesting places, especially the museums, were within short walking distance of one another.
 Some travelers, however, complained that there wasn't too much to do aside from eat and visit museums, but were keen to point out that the views from atop the river were impressive.

-The Bluff View Art District is 1 mile northeast of downtown Chattanooga, and easily reachable on foot or bike.
+The Bluff View Art District is a mile northeast of downtown Chattanooga, and easily reachable on foot or bike.
 For those with a car, the district offers free parking lots and street parking.